drexelwireless/thingsboard-gateway/docs/protocols/zigbee.rst

             channel: 15

 #.
 Once the above is complete, the next step is to :ref:`add the IP address for the gateway to Flask<add-gateway-ip-address>`

+NOTE: Currently, you will have to add the IP address to Flask everytime the device is turned off and on, as it does not store it in memory.